freekode/tp2intervals/README.md

 App to sync workouts between TrainingPeaks, TrainerRoad (deprecated) and Intervals.icu.

+Runs on MacOS (DMG), Windows (EXE installer), Linux (AppImage).
+Alternatively there is Docker image and executable JAR.

+All files are available for download on [Release page](https://github.com/freekode/tp2intervals/releases/latest).

 ### Deprecation Notice ⚠️

 There will be no updates for TrainerRoad platform.